Sunday, November 26, 2023

 Two.

-(On January 6, in a speech delivered in Washington D.C., just before a mob was unleashed to attack the Capitol, Trump claimed that 10,300 dead people had voted in Georgia – changing the number again.)
+747. On January 6, in a speech delivered in Washington D.C., just before a mob was unleashed to attack the Capitol, Trump claimed that 10,300 dead people had voted in Georgia – changing the number again.

 “As legislative leaders, we will follow the law.”

 The indictment turned next to similar efforts to overturn a fair vote in Michigan.
-There’s more you can read for yourself.
-But a few highlights should suffice:
+A few highlights should suffice:

-(Having “friends in Detroit” is not enough to prove a case in court.)
+(Having “friends in Detroit” is not evidence in court.)

 (Rudy was pressing Republican leaders to break the law.)